-“When the winds of change blow, some people build walls and other build windmills.”
+“When the winds of change blow, some people build walls and others build windmills.”

 This Tray Hurn quote says a lot about the character of different writers.

-Another significant common denominator for writers is that they will most likely follow the ebbs and wanes of the writing business.
+Another common denominator for writers is that they will most likely follow the ebbs and wanes of the writing business.

 Do you put up walls when the winds of change blow your way?